-- reviewing McCormick's executive compensation programs to ensure that they (i) effectively motivate the CEO and other executive officers to achieve our financial goals and strategic objectives; (ii) properly align the interests of these employees with the long-term interests of our stockholders; and (iii) are sufficiently competitive to attract and retain the executive resources necessary for the successful management of our businesses; - overseeing McCormick's strategies and policies related to key human resources policies and practices including with respect to matters such as diversity and inclusion, workplace environment and culture, and talent development and retention; - reviewing trends in executive compensation, oversee the development of new compensation plans (including performance-based, equity-based, and other incentive programs, as well as salary, bonus and deferred compensation arrangements) and, when appropriate, make recommendations to the Board regarding revisions to existing plans and/or approve revisions to such plans; - annually reviewing and approving corporate goals and objectives relevant to McCormick's CEO and other executive officers, evaluate the performance of such individuals against those goals and objectives, and approve the compensation for such individuals; - annually evaluating the relationship between the Company's overall compensation policies and practices and risk; - annually evaluating the compensation of the members of the Board; and - reviewing McCormick's management succession plan for the CEO and other executive officers.
+- reviewing McCormick's executive compensation programs to ensure that they (i) effectively motivate the CEO and other executive officers to achieve our financial goals and strategic objectives; (ii) properly align the interests of these employees with the long-term interests of our stockholders; and (iii) are sufficiently competitive to attract and retain the executive resources necessary for the successful management of our businesses; - overseeing McCormick's strategies and policies related to key human resources policies and practices including with respect to matters such as diversity and inclusion, workplace environment and culture, and talent development and retention; - reviewing trends in executive compensation, overseeing the development of new compensation plans (including performance-based, equity-based, and other incentive programs, as well as salary, bonus and deferred compensation arrangements) and, when appropriate, making recommendations to the Board regarding revisions to existing plans and/or approving revisions to such plans; - annually reviewing and approving corporate goals and objectives relevant to McCormick's CEO and other executive officers, evaluating the performance of such individuals against those goals and objectives, and approving the compensation for such individuals; - annually evaluating the relationship between the Company's overall compensation policies and practices and risk; - annually evaluating the compensation of the members of the Board; and - reviewing McCormick's management succession plan for the CEO and other executive officers.

-These duties and responsibilities are set forth in a written Charter approved by the Board which is available on McCormick's Investor Relations website at ir.mccormick.com under "Corporate Governance," then "Compensation and Human Capital Committee Charter."
+The Committee is also responsible for performing other duties and responsibilities set forth in a written Charter approved by the Board of Directors.
+The Charter of the Committee is available on McCormick's Investor Relations website at ir.mccormick.com under "Governance," then "Committees and Charters," then "Compensation and Human Capital Committee Charter."